inigomedina/goodproduct/README.md

 # The Good Product
-The official repository of the Good Product community at Slack.
+The official repository of The Good Product community at Slack.

 You can enjoy the conversation at the [Slack community](https://join.slack.com/t/thegoodproduct/shared_invite/enQtMzk0NDMxODMyMjc4LWIxMjhmMDU0ZmE0NDc2YmRiMzQzMzU4NTBjYjk0NzI4Zjc3Yzc0MGU1ZDNmZGI2YWM0YWRhMDljYTc3NmFkZTc).